Amicabl/cse15l-lab-reports/lab5/lab5report.md

 The addition of an `if-else` statement determines whether or not this is the last `Node` in the `LinkedList` by checking if this `Node`'s `next` is null.
 If `next` is null, then this is the last `Node` in the list.
 In this case, the extra whitespace is not concatenated to `s`.

+# Part 2

+One interesting thing I learned from the second half of lab was how to use `jdb` to debug my code.
+I think it's particularly helpful for infinite `while` loops.
+Before, I would have to guess which `while` loop was causing the problem and comment things out until the infinite loop stopped.
+Now, I can set a breakpoint using `jdb` and go through step by step to see what exactly is causing the infinite loop and how the variables are changing with each step.